daleysoftware/linkedin-crawler/README.md

 Future Work
 ---

-* Allow for more flexibile specification of the number of viewers.
 * Allow for multiple searchers.
+* Pull down more information from the profile (title, company, etc.).
 * Misc improvements to the usability of the web interface (specifically the "status" area needs work).